subhk/FeastKit.jl/README.md

 ## Parallel Computing

-FEAST.jl supports parallel computation where each contour integration point is solved independently, leading to significant speedups for large problems.
+Feast.jl supports parallel computation where each contour integration point is solved independently, leading to significant speedups for large problems.

 ### Multi-threaded Execution